Table of Contents

-If you have R already installed on your computer and you want to update to newer version, the easiest way is simply to install the new version along the old one (and later possibly delete the old one if you don't need it or you want to save space on harddisc).
+If you have R already installed on your computer and you want to update to a newer version, the easiest way is to install the latest version along with the old one (and later possibly delete the old one if you don't need it or you want to save space on hard disk).
 All R versions are, if not changed, installed beside each other in R subfolder of Program Files folder (in case of Windows).
 You may need to install also all the libraries you used in the previous version.
-You can simply copy the folder
+You can copy the folder

 library from the old R version to new R version and run an update procedure in new R version using the command

 update.packages (however, I do not recommend to do this if you are updating to new major version, e.g. from version 3.4.x to 3.5.0; in that case, the manual installation of packages (using

 install.packages function) is preferred).
 For this, do the following: